-- Florida Association of County Attorneys

-- Florida Association of County Managers

-- Florida Association of County Engineers and Road Superintendents

-- Florida Local Government Finance Program
+- Florida Association of County Attorneys - Florida Association of County Managers - Florida Association of County Engineers and Road Superintendents - Florida Local Government Finance Program - Florida Association of County Human Services Administrators - Florida Local Environmental Resource Agencies

 Association Management Software

 Communications is responsible for the Associations' member portal.
 The department works with our service provider to provide an interactive one stop shop for members to access tools and resources available to help them get the most out of their membership.
 This includes but is not limited to: event registration, education and certification information, access to board and committee resources, community galleries.